 Particular caution should be used in cases of concomitant administration of fenofibrate with:

 - Medications to prevent rejection of organ transplantation.

 - Medications for pain or arthritis (including aspirin, Tylenol, Advil, and Aleve).

 All instructions on the prescription of the medication must be followed.

-The medication should not be given in larger or smaller amounts or for longer than recommended.
+The medication should not be given in larger or smaller amounts or longer than recommended.

-Fenofibrate is only part of a treatment program that may also include diet, exercise and weight control.
+Fenofibrate is only part of a treatment program that may include diet, exercise, and weight control.